 - Earring posts

-- Work the clay in your hands until it is soft.
+- Work the clay in your hands until it's soft.

-- Make heart shapes with our heart-shaped clay cutters.
+- Make heart shapes using our heart-shaped clay clutters.

 - Use a toothpick or needle to form a cleft at the top of the heart.